chrisss/learningDynamicsInSocialDilemma/README.md

 But learning dynamics are not only interesting for models which represent real life problems but also for research of more "intelligent" roboters.
 There is obviously still a huge potential in learning dynamics research.

-%
-%
-(States your motivation clearly: why is it important / interesting to solve this problem?)
+%(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
+%(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
+%(Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 ## The Model